NMGRL/pychron/pychron/experiment/README.md

 ## Runtime Lifecycle

+The runtime is no longer only a procedural loop in `ExperimentExecutor`.
+Execution policy is split across:

+- `ExperimentExecutor` for Traits/UI compatibility, service lookups, threads, and concrete side effects
+- `ExecutorController` for lifecycle decisions
+- explicit executor, queue, and run state machines under `state_machines/`

 ### Phase 0: Setup
 User configures an `ExperimentQueue` via `ExperimentFactory` UI, adding `AutomatedRunSpec` entries.
 Each spec has: labnumber, aliquot, position,